-California, Florida, Maine, Massachusetts, Arizona, Nevada, Alaska, Oregon.
+California, Florida, Maine, Massachusetts, Arizona, Nevada, Alaska, and Oregon.
 These are the eight American states that are on the brink of legalizing marijuana for recreational use.

 In a recent 2015 national survey by Pew Research Center, 53% of Americans favor the legalization of marijuana.
 This indicates that over half of surveyed Americans are in favor of legalizing pot for recreational use.
 This includes a disproportionate amount of Millennials who are in in favor of legalizing marijuana.
 Over half of those surveyed are advocates either for tax profits, health benefits, and/or progressive social movement.